-Jeffreys Bay is a miracle and, for many, it's the best surfing wave in the African continent.
-A world-class wall of continuous breaking water.
+Jeffreys Bay is a miracle.
+For many, it's the best surfing wave in Africa - a world-class wall of continuous breaking water.

 The spot has many names.
 You can call it Jeffreys Bay, Jeffreysbaai, J-Bay, Jay Bay, etc.